Siege of Vicksburg: Military situation

 After crossing the Mississippi River south of Vicksburg at Bruinsburg and driving northeast, Grant won battles at Port Gibson and Raymond and captured Jackson, the Mississippi state capital, on May 14, 1863, forcing Pemberton to withdraw westward.
 Attempts to stop the Union advance at Champion Hill and Big Black River Bridge were unsuccessful.
 Pemberton knew that the corps under Maj.
 Gen. William T. Sherman was preparing to flank him from the north, and so had no choice but to withdraw or be outflanked.
-Pemberton burned the bridges over the Big Black River and devastated the countryside as he retreated to the well-fortified city of Vicksburg.
+Pemberton burned the bridges over the Big Black River and devastated the countryside as he retreated to the heavily defended city of Vicksburg.

 The Confederates evacuated Hayne's Bluff, which was subsequently occupied by Sherman's cavalry on May 19, and Union steamboats no longer had to run the guns of Vicksburg, now being able to dock by the dozens up the Yazoo River.
 Grant could now receive supplies more directly than by the previous route, which ran through Louisiana, over the river crossing at Grand Gulf and Bruinsburg, then back up north.

 Over half of Pemberton's army had been lost in the two preceding battles and many in Vicksburg expected General Joseph E. Johnston, in command of the Confederate Department of the West, to relieve the city—which he never did.
 Large numbers of Union troops were on the march to invest the city.
 They repaired the bridges over the Big Black River and crossed on May 18.
-Johnston sent a note to his general, Pemberton, asking him to sacrifice the city and save his troops, something Pemberton would not do.
+Johnston urged his general, Pemberton, to abandon the city in order to save his troops—a demand Pemberton refused.
 Pemberton, a Northerner by birth, was probably influenced by his fear of public condemnation if he abandoned Vicksburg.

 Fortifications

-As the Union forces approached Vicksburg, Pemberton could put only 18,500 troops in his lines.
+As the Union forces approached Vicksburg, Pemberton could put only 18,000 troops in his lines.
 Grant had over 35,000, with more on the way.
 However, Pemberton had the advantage of terrain and fortifications that made his defense nearly impregnable.
 The defensive line around Vicksburg ran for approximately 6 + 1/2 mi, based on terrain of varying elevations that included hills and knobs with steep slopes which would require an attacker to ascend them under fire.
 The perimeter included many gun pits, forts, trenches, redoubts, and lunettes.
 The major fortifications of the line included: Fort Hill, on a high bluff north of the city; the Stockade Redan, dominating the approach to the city on Graveyard Road from the northeast; the 3rd Louisiana Redan; the Great Redoubt; the Railroad Redoubt, protecting the gap for the railroad line entering the city; the Square Fort (Fort Garrott); a salient along the Hall's Ferry Road; and the South Fort.